jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 # You will create a new version of the dataframe (v2) since data is being removed
 all_trips_v2 <- all_trips[!(all_trips$start_station_name == "HQ QR" | all_trips$ride_length<0),]
 ```

+### Step 5:

+After finishing cleaning and adding more data I was finally able to confuct a descriptive analysis.